Harry84/DevOps-Core-Fundamental-Project/README.md

 ### Jenkins and automation

 Jenkins is an automation server.
-In this case I am using it to facilitate building, testing and deployment in a continuous process - in other words a pipeline for the app's ongoing integeration and delivery.
+In this case I am using it to facilitate building, testing and deployment in a continuous process - in other words a pipeline for the app's ongoing integration and delivery.
 I was able to run consecutive builds of the app using Jenkins as well as perform the unit testing I had prewritten via an execute shell script (see image below):

 <p align="center">
 <img src="https://github.com/Harry84/DevOps-Core-Fundamental-Project/blob/main/images/Execute%20Shell%20for%20Latest%20Build.JPG" width="700"/>